[UPDATED 2023] How to Find Your Pending Friend Requests (and Sent Requests) on Facebook

 Now, what if you missed the notifications and forgot all about the list after sometimes?
 Fear not, there are ways you can modify the list after several accepted friend requests.

-Bear in mind, the news feed of your custom list will be consisting of updates from both your new (accepted) friends and non-friends (their public stories).
+Bear in mind, your custom list will be consisting of updates from both your new (accepted) friends and non-friends (their public stories).
 Therefore you need to make sure the correct profile been removed from your ‘pending friend requests’ list, but how do you determine that?

 Method #1 – Update ‘Pending Friend Requests’ List in News Feed

 a.
-Open your ‘Pending Friend Requests’ list and scroll through your news feed.
+Open your ‘Pending Friend Requests’ list and scroll through the feed.
 Hover over the profile to reveal his connection with you: If he/she had accepted your friend request, the ‘Friend’ button will appear.
 Remove everyone who established the ‘Friend’ connection with you, leaving the actual pending requests remained.

 Method #2 – Check if Someone Had Accepted Your Friend Request